 Tip: Buying bulk will also make it easier to note when a new purchase needs to be made.
 Simply look in the supply closet and determine the quantity available.
 When it reaches a certain amount, say three (3) notebooks for example, then you know it is time to contact your procurement partner.

 Some office supplies cannot be reused once their initial purpose has been served, such as pens.
-Paperclips, stick notes, and other such supplies can be given a second life an office staff only thinks creatively.
+Paperclips, sticky notes, and other such supplies can be given a second life an office staff only thinks creatively.

 Having one person in charge of supplies procurement means that there is a gatekeeper to control buying and costs.
 This helps not only to manage costs and keep records, but that one person eventually becomes extremely familiar and intuitive to the office’s supply needs, making the entire procurement process easier.